gbrammer/grizli/docs/grizli/install.rst

 If you need to install ``grizli` form a specific branch or need an editable version of the library, you can do this directly from the repository.

 - Create a dedicated environment.
-See instructions above.
+See instructions :ref: `above <environment>`.
 - Change into a directory where the ``grizli`` repo will live.
 - Fetch the ``grizli`` repo and change into the newly cloned directory: